API Reference#

 tuple[pd.DataFrame, pd.DataFrame]

-coregtor.create_model(X, Y, model='rf', model_options={'max_depth': 5, 'n_estimators': 1000})[source]#
+coregtor.create_model(X, Y, method='rf', options={'max_depth': 5, 'n_estimators': 1000})[source]#

 Currently 2 ensemble model are supported : sklearn.ensemble.RandomForestRegressor and sklearn.ensemble.ExtraTreesRegressor